isomerpages/enterprisesg-wmo/_businesses/users-of-weighing-and-measuring-instruments-for-trade.md

 purpose.</p>
 <p>You can find a list of WMO pattern registered weighing and measuring instruments
 in the <a href="https://www.cpsaplus.gov.sg/Homepage/RegistryOfRegisteredSuppliersAndPatternApproval" rel="noopener noreferrer nofollow" target="_blank">Register of Weighing and Measuring Instruments Granted Pattern Approval</a>.</p>
-<p><strong>Submit the instrument to an Authorized Verifier (AV) to verify that it is fit for trade use</strong>
+<p><strong>Submit the instrument to an Authorized Verifier to verify that it is fit for trade use</strong>
 </p>
 <p>Under the Weights and Measures Act, it is an offence to use unregistered
 i.e., not pattern registered, and/or unverified instruments for trade in Singapore.</p>
-<p>Businesses can contact one of the Authorized Verifiers which are appointed
+<p>Businesses can contact one of the Authorized Verifiers (AVs) which are
-by the WMO to carry out verification of these instruments.
+appointed by the WMO to carry out verification of these instruments.
 Their contact details can be found on our <a href="https://www.cpsaplus.gov.sg/Homepage/RegisterOfAuthorisedVerifier" rel="noopener noreferrer nofollow" target="_blank">Register of Authorized Verifiers</a>.</p>
 <p>Instrument verification records are immediately approved when submitted
 by the AV through the WMO's application website (<a href="https://www.cpsaplus.gov.sg/HomePage/" rel="noopener noreferrer nofollow" target="_blank">CPSA+</a>).
-Members of public and businesses will be able to view the details of the instruments, including verification statuses, using the <a href="https://www.cpsaplus.gov.sg/Homepage/PublicRegistryInstrumentList" rel="noopener noreferrer nofollow" target="_blank">Register of Instruments</a>.</p>
+Members of public and businesses will be able to view the details of the instruments using the <a href="https://www.cpsaplus.gov.sg/Homepage/PublicRegistryInstrumentList" rel="noopener noreferrer nofollow" target="_blank">Register of Instruments</a>.</p>
 <p>Please refer to <strong>Appendix E</strong> of the Weights and Measures
 Information Booklet below for the process to get your instrument verified.</p>
 <p></p>